 - Céline Dassonville, CEO, Ethiwork

 A recent WWF study on “The Impact of Gold” points to the enormous impact of watchmaking and jewellery on gold consumption and production.
-Indeed, of the global demand for the precious metal of 4,500 tonnes (2019 figures), these two related sectors account for between 46% and 53% of total global demand for gold (between 2,100 and 2,400 tonnes out of 4,500 tonnes, in 2019).
-Add to this the 100,000 tonnes of tailings produced to extract one tonne of the precious metal, as well as the 12,500 tonnes of CO2 emissions required to produce that same tonne, and the sector’s responsibility is clear.
+Indeed, of the global demand for the precious metal of 4,800 tonnes (2019 figures), these two related sectors account for between 46% and 53% of total global demand for gold (between 2,100 and 2,400 tonnes out of 4,500 tonnes, in 2019).
+Add to this the 100,000 tonnes of tailings produced to extract one tonne of the precious metal, as well as the 12,500 tonnes of CO2 emissions required to produce a single kilo of gold, and the sector’s responsibility is clear.

 Lack of transparency